YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE.md

 ## Quick start-up examples (genotype input using PLINK file format)

-The below gives an example to use SPAGxE<sub>CCT</sub> to analyze binary trait (with genotype input using PLINK file format).
+The following example illustrates how to use SPAGxE<sub>CCT</sub> to analyze a binary trait, with genotype data input provided in PLINK file format.

 ### Step 1.
 Read in data and fit a genotype-independent model